Essential graded algebra over polynomial rings with real exponents: Essential property of socles

 \begin{defn} The \emph{upshape} of a downset $D$ in a real polyhedral group~$\cQ$ at~$\aa$ is

 where $U = \cQ \minus D$ is the upset complementary to~$D$. \end{defn}

 \begin{lemma} The upshape $\dda$ is a polyhedral complex (a downset) in~$\cfq$.
-As a function of\/~$\aa$, for fixed~$D$ the upshape $\dda$ is decreasing, meaning $\aa \preceq \bb \implies \dda \supseteq \ddb$. \end{lemma} \begin{proof} These claims are immediate from the discussion in Section~\ref{sub:tangent}. \end{proof}
+As a function of\/~$\aa$, for fixed~$D$ the upshape $\dda$ is decreasing, meaning $\aa \preceq \bb \implies \dda \supseteq \ddb$. \end{lemma} \begin{proof} These claims are immediate from the discussion in Section~\ref{b:tangent}. \end{proof}

 \begin{remark} The upshape $\dda$ is a rather tight analogue of the Stanley--Reisner complex of a simplicial complex, or more generally the lower Koszul simplicial complex \cite[Definition~5.9]{cca} of a monomial ideal in a degree from~$\ZZ^n$.
-(The complex $K_\bb(I)$ would need to be indexed by $\bb - \mathrm{supp}(\bb)$ to make the analogy even tighter.)
-Similarly, the shape of a downset at an element of~$\cQ$ is analogous to the upper Koszul simplicial complex of a monomial ideal \cite[Definition~1.33]{cca}. \end{remark}
+To make the analogy even tighter, the complex $K_\bb(I)$ would need to be indexed by $\bb - \mathrm{supp}(\bb)$, and the cocomplex $\dda$ would need to be replaced by its opposite poset~$(\dda)^\op$, which is a polyhedral subcomplex of the cone polar to~$\cQ_+$.
+Along these same lines, the shape $\nda$ of a downset~$D$ at an element $\aa \in \cQ$ (Proposition~\ref{p:shape} via Definition~\ref{d:tangent-cone}) is analogous to the upper Koszul simplicial complex of a monomial ideal \cite[Definition~1.33]{cca}.
+This makes $\dda$ and~$\nda$ Alexander dual to one another, in a sense generalizing that of \cite[Proof of Proposition~5.1]{cca}, which occurs in a simplex.
+Self-duality of the simplex means that a the Alexander dual simplicial complex is a subcomplex of an isomorphic simplex, whereas here the Alexander dual polyhedral complexes lie in cones that are polar to one another.
+But the analogue of the topological Alexander duality theorem \cite[Theorem~5.9]{cca} holds for $\nda$ and~$(\dda)^\op$ for the same combinatorial reason: the union $\nda \cup \dda$ of posets is the face poset of~$\cQ_+$, which is contractible. \end{remark}

-The general statement about pushing up to cogenerators relies on the special case of closed cogenerators for closed downsets.
+The general statement in Theorem~\ref{t:divides} about pushing up to cogenerators relies on the special case of closed cogenerators for closed downsets as follows.